2016–17 Southern Thailand floods: Tourism

 The devastating effects of massive floods severely impacted Thailand's tourist sector.
 The second-largest economy in Southeast Asia, Thailand depends heavily on tourism, which employs around 15% of the labor force and accounts for roughly 6% of GDP.
 The renowned islands of Ko Samui and Ko Pha-ngan were among those hit by the unseasonal weather, which is peak travel season in Thailand.
 The Andaman Coast also witnessed rain and large waves, with Krabi and Trang among the regions suffering the brunt of the monsoon rains.
 The Gulf Coast of Thailand suffered the worst weather.
 Additionally, flooding damaged cultural heritage sites and restricted access to tourist locations.

 In several southern provinces, transportation was affected by the flood waters, with road, rail, and aviation services all suffering.
 The airport in Nakhon Si Thammarat was temporarily closed because of flooding.
 Due to floods on the railway in Prachuap Khiri Khan, train services between Bangkok and the south were delayed, resulting in trains to the south stopping at Hua Hin (one of the top tourist destinations).
-Until the situation improved, ferry, speedboat, and longtail boat services between the islands along the Gulf Coast were also discontinued.
-Despite the nation's high unemployment rate brought on by severe floods and tropical storms, the number of international visitors increased significantly.
+Ferry, speedboat, and longtail boat services between the islands along the Gulf Coast were also discontinued until the situation improved.

-Chinese visitors in particular climbed dramatically, helped by temporary initiatives to reduce and waive visa fees, and that year's Chinese New Year fell in January.
+Despite the nation's high unemployment rate brought on by severe floods and tropical storms, the number of international visitors increased significantly during this time.
+Chinese visitors in particular increased dramatically, helped by temporary initiatives to reduce and waive visa fees, and that year's Chinese New Year fell in January.
 The number of tourists from Europe and Russia also steadily increased, as evidenced by increased domestic and international flights.